 The cost-effectiveness of a virtual career fair, when compared to a physical recruitment event, has often been a topic of debate.
-With skepticism involving the extent of savings up for grabs, a simple contrast of expenses is enough proof of its impact, incredible ROI, and ability to provide substantially more value for less.
+Some may be skeptical about the extent of savings up for grabs, but a simple contrast of expenses is enough proof of a virtual fair’s impact, incredible ROI, and ability to provide substantially more value for less.

 - Dedicated event manager from start to finish for hands-on assistance and expert advisory